matteogp/instagram_script/README.md

 Currently just uses manually copied/pasted text files

 To do:
-- Cleanup input to remove actual names, sticking just to usernames
+- ~ Cleanup input to remove actual names, sticking just to usernames ~
-- Output to another file to make it easier to take action
+- Output to another file instead of just printing
 - Extract directly from account
-  - via manually copied/pasted HTML file?
+  - via HTML file?
-  - Does instagram have an API?
+  - ~Does instagram have an API?~ - it does, but I'd need a dev license